A tribute to John Berger, who passed away aged 90 on 2 January 2017. Posted originally on Verso Books blog, 3 January 2017.

 John once took Spinoza for a spin on his Blackbird: “Coming for a ride, Bento?”
 “I wouldn’t make a direct comparison between a motorbike and a telescope for which you ground lenses,” he wrote in Bento’s Sketchbook, “yet they have certain features in common: both need to be well-aimed, both diminish distance, and both offer a tunnel of attention and the sensation of speed… In the tunnel of speed there is also a kind of silence, and when you get off the bike or remove your eye from the eyepiece, all the slow repetitive sounds of daily life return, and the silence recedes.”

 He was still at work on Bento’s Sketchbook, the book I’ll most cherish in his oeuvre, when I was writing my book on his life and work several years ago.
 At the time he lent me a wonderful handmade maquette of the text in progress, his only copy.
-Thus Bento’s Sketchbook for me became a fascinating insight into Berger’s Sketchbook, into John’s annotated prose, his crossings-out, his finger-smudged drawings, his doubts–even doubts about its title.
+Thus Bento’s Sketchbook for me became a fascinating insight into Berger’s Sketchbook, into John’s annotated prose, his crossings-out, his finger-smudged drawings, his doubts–even doubts about its title (he was originally going to call it Good to Know You—see photo below).
 If he was trying to access Spinoza’s workshop, as well as the mind behind those propositions and demonstrations, now I could enter John’s own workshop, be privy to the private gleam of his unpolished diamonds.

 You pilot a motorbike with your eyes, Bento’s Sketchbook says.
 All things for John always came back to ways of seeing, his eternal recurrence.
 Ways of riding are really ways of seeing, and ways of drawing.
 “For many years I’ve been fascinated by a certain parallel between the act of piloting a bike and the act of drawing.
 The parallel fascinates me because it may reveal a secret.
 About what?
 About displacement and vision.
 Looking brings closer.”